-E) Finance Committee: Shall consist of the Treasurer of the Association.
-The finance Committee is responsible for working with staff to create the upcoming fiscal year budget; responsible for presenting budget recommendations to the Board; monitors implementation of the approved budget on a regular basis and recommends proposed budget revisions.
+- Finance Committee: Shall include the Treasurer of the Association.
+Responsible for working with staff to create the upcoming fiscal year budget; responsible for presenting budget recommendations to the Board; monitors implementation of the approved budget on a regular basis, and recommends proposed budget revisions.

-F) Marketing Committee: Responsible for the promotion of the Association’s image, through various means of marketing, to the foodservice industry; responsible for publicizing the Association’s goals, activities and positions on topics and issues of interest to the foodservice industry.
+- Marketing Committee: Responsible for the promotion of the Association’s image, through various means of marketing, to the foodservice industry; responsible for publicizing the Association’s goals, activities and positions on topics and issues of interest to the foodservice

-Ad Hoc (Or Special Committee) Committees shall consist of at least one (1) Director and as many additional members of the Association as are needed to carry on the work of the committee, will have limited charges, are created for specific purposes and are disbanded when the need for them no longer exists.
-Ad Hoc Committees may be established by the Board of Directors as it deems necessary, and may include any or all of the following Ad Hoc Committees with the responsibilities and duties listed below:
+Task Force Committees shall consist of at least one (1) Director and as many additional members of the Association as are needed to carry on the work of the committee, will have limited charges, are created for specific purposes and are disbanded when the need for them no longer exists.
+Task Force Committees may be established by the Board of Directors as it deems necessary, and may include any or all of the following Task Force Committees with the responsibilities and duties listed below:

 Article IX – Annual Election

-Prior to the Spring Annual Meeting, the Chair of the Nominating Committee will request and accept any nominees from the Voting Membership.
-At the Spring Annual Meeting, the Chair will present the slate of officers and directors, previously reviewed and nominated by the Nominating Committee, for each vacancy, and the terms for each.
+Prior to the Annual Meeting, the Chair of the Nominating Committee will request and accept any nominees from the Voting Membership.
+At the Annual Meeting, the Chair will present the slate of Executive Officers and Directors, previously reviewed and nominated by the Nominating Committee, for each vacancy, and the terms for each.
 Each nominee will have previously given his consent prior to the presentation by the Nominating Committee.
-(Revised May 2002)
+(Revised March 2018)

-Election of officers and directors shall be by separate ballot and in order of President, Vice Presidents, Secretary, Treasurer and Directors.
+Election of Executive Officers and Directors shall be by separate ballot and in order of President, Vice Presidents, Secretary, Treasurer and Directors.
 All nominees must be members in good standing and no single member company shall hold more than one (1) elected office.
 The Secretary shall call the roll of eligible voters and tabulate the total number eligible and present.
 All nominees must receive a majority of votes of the eligible voters present at the time of election.
 Voting shall be by written or electronic secret ballot, except when there is but one (1) nominee for an office, in which case a voice vote may be taken.
-(Revised
+(Revised March 2018)